Leaderboard

 3 points

-The club have taken pelters in the past for bullshit or nonsense statements, but this one is an absolute belter.
+9. The club have taken pelters in the past for bullshit or nonsense statements, but this one is an absolute belter.
 Nailed every word of it from start to finish.
 Extreme credit where it is absolutely due on this occasion to shame those who made the decision.
 I can only conclude incompetence or corruption in this decision.
-If its incompetence then resignations should follow ..... but I wont hold my breath on that one.3 points
+If its incompetence then resignations should follow ..... but I wont hold my breath on that one.

-I have watched the clip about a hundred times just to see if there is anything I’m missing.
+10. I have watched the clip about a hundred times just to see if there is anything I’m missing.
 But no. It’s just a totally baffling decision by ref, never mind the review panel.
 Even if the ‘panel’ had also thought it wasn’t a free kick (which it clearly was) was James Keatings’ actions really worthy of a yellow card?
 A yellow card!!
 Utterly shambolic decision.
 Fine And ban Robbo for his comments afterwards if you must.
-But Christ almighty, let a guy who has been fouled and wronged play in a cup final.3 points
+But Christ almighty, let a guy who has been fouled and wronged play in a cup final.

 2 points